tuhkanens-dev/comfort-lib/README.md

+### About
+Comfort API is a library designed to simplify development, primarily for plugins regardless of their platform — whether it's Spigot or Velocity.
+The library is also fully compatible with the Fabric mod loader.

+The library is currently under active development and receives frequent, sometimes minor, patches.
+However, breaking changes between updates may occur.
+Even with major internal overhauls, there won't be a transition to a 2.0.0 development branch anytime soon, as the library is still deep in development, requires further refinement, and is not yet complete.

+**TODO:**
+I plan to add bStats metrics, but I'm currently figuring out the best way to integrate them to maintain cross-platform compatibility.
+My crossplatform-lib already uses bStats, though not entirely.

 ### Required dependencies:
 Comfort API includes dependencies with `provided` scope, allowing you to choose how your project handles them, whether by loading them dynamically at runtime or compiling them directly into your build.